tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    this is set to the user's CPU count.
    If neither is available, this is set to 1.

+.. function:: file_type(file)

+   Given a seekable file object rewound to the file's start, returns an :class:`AudioFile`-compatible class of the stream's detected type, or ``None`` if the stream's type is unknown.

+   The :class:`AudioFile` class may not be available for use and so its :meth:`AudioFile.has_binaries` classmethod may need to be checked separately.

 .. function:: open(filename)

    Opens the given filename string and returns an :class:`AudioFile`-compatible